qinisela-ndlovu/Churn_Prediction/README.md

 # Churn Prediction | Data Science Challenge

-This project is a fun data science challenge from Coursera, I was predicting which subscribers are likely to cancel their subscription to online video streaming company.
+Predicting which subscribers are likely to cancel their subscription to online video streaming company.
 This challenge is testing your data science skills.

 #  Problem statement